bigmikesolutions/sqlstream/README.md

 Small library to handle SQL queries as streams (channels).

+Main concerns:

-Mapping is done in functional fashion without reflection.
+* Mapping is done in functional fashion without reflection.

+* Memory usage: mapping and result appears row by row instead all at once

 ## Usage